Changing cities: urban transitions and decision making

 You must use the online eTMA system to submit your tutor-marked assignments (TMAs).
 The end-of-module assessment (EMA) must also be submitted online.

-This is a compulsory module in the Joint Distance Learning (JDL) MA in Town and Country Planning.
+This is a compulsory module in the Joint Distance Learning (JDL) MSc Urban and Rural Planning.
 This qualification, which is awarded by the University of the West of England, provides a route to becoming a chartered town planner through distance learning and is fully recognised by the Royal Town Planning Institute.
 For more information visit the University of West England website.

 Students also studied